dotnet/dotnet-docker/documentation/supported-tags.md

 ## Tag Lifecycle

+Each tag will be supported for the lifetime of the .NET and OS version referenced by the tag, unless further restricted according to [platform support policy](supported-platforms.md).

+When an OS version reaches EOL, its tags will no longer be maintained.

+When a .NET version reaches EOL, its tags will continue to be maintained until the next .NET servicing date (typically on "Update Tuesday", the 2nd Tuesday of the month).
+The maintenance consists of rebuilds due to base image updates or security fixes to Linux packages installed by .NET.

+> Example: The last .NET patch update for .NET 5 is on May 10, 2022.
+Maintenance of .NET 5 tags would continue until the next .NET servicing date on June 14, 2022.
+Within that time period, an update to the Debian 10 base image, for example, would cause the .NET 5 Debian 10 tags to be updated with rebuilt images.
+Any update to a dependent base image after June 14, 2022 would not result in the .NET 5 tags being updated.

-Each tag will be supported for the lifetime of the .NET and OS version referenced by the tag.
-Once either either of these reaches EOL, the tag will be considered unsupported, will no longer be updated and will be removed from the [Tag Listing](#tag-listing).
+Once a tag is no longer maintained, it will be considered unsupported, will no longer be updated and will be removed from the [Tag Listing](#tag-listing).

 Unsupported tags will be preserved to prevent breaking any references to it.
 See [Microsoft support for .NET](https://github.com/dotnet/core/blob/master/microsoft-support.md) for additional details.

 ### Examples